How Joe Wicks started a movement

 It looked like a disaster.
 But Joe had an idea.

 P.E. with Joe was born.
-And, it's fair to say, it's took the nation by storm:
+And it took the nation by storm:

 1) Niche down